 As a follow-up to my October check-in, and in an ongoing effort to be more open with my creative development, I’m sharing my recent studio self-reflection.

-Unlike the last check-in, which was constructed as a tweet storm, this one uses a more conventional paragraph-oriented format.
-And a note of clarification: I’ve been following a term structure, which is simply a semester-like schedule for planning, studio work, and reflection.
+A note of clarification: I’ve been following a term structure, which is simply a semester-like schedule for planning, studio work, and reflection.
 The term in question ran September through December 2020.

 So here I am, in 2021.
 Many things are still / yet again on fire, but I’m alive.
 The fall with its brimming energy ebbed quickly as winter emerged.
 Starting in November, side projects slowed, but scripting held strong – in fact, it got stronger.
 I close this term with a freshly completed first pass of a long graphic novel script.
 (And by “long” I mean over 500 pages, though this will most likely change once revisions begin.)
 It was my primary focus this term, and I’ve seen it through successfully.